jgrassler/talks/magnum-debugging-101/lightning/main.md

 * Glance image needs to have `os-distro` field in its metadata

-* `os-distro` needs to match a Magnum driver's cluster distribution such as `jeos` or `fedora-atomic`
+* Magnum uses `os-distro` to pick the image/container orchestration engine specific driver to deploy the cluster

 <!--

 ## Cluster Template: Missing `os-distro` Field

-...or not if it goes wrong with this error message:
+This operation can fail due to the Glance image lacking an `os-distro` field:

 ```
 ERROR: Image doesn't contain os-distro field.
 (HTTP 404)
 ```

-This happens if the Glance image does not have an `os-distro` field in its metadata.
-Magnum uses this field to determine which image specific driver to use, so set it and the error will go away.
+Magnum uses this field to pick the image specific driver to use for cluster setup, so set it and the error will go away.

 -->